 • Packed lunch, snacks, and drink

 • Small waterproof drybag for phone and keys e.g. waterproof phone pouch

 • Big smiles and an Open Mind.

 How cold will the water be and do I need a wetsuit?

 Wetsuits are necessary, the water temperature in the Lakes varies between 13-16 degrees for this time of year depending on the local weather conditions.

-If you would like to swim without a wetsuit and are conditioned to swimming in cool water please contact us before you book for advice.
+If you would like to swim without a wetsuit and are conditioned to swim in cool water please contact us before you book for advice.
 If you think you will get cold or you want to optimise your time in the water, bring a wetsuit or a thermal neoprene rash vest.

 I don’t have a tow-float, can I borrow one?